pombase/website/src/docs/status/sequencing-updates.md

 Map4 in the reference genome contains an array of 5 repeats.
 In PMID:168571979 repeats are reported.
 This number is the correct number of repeats and will be updated via an insertion into the contig sequence shortly.
 Pers. comm.
-Henar Valdivieso Reported 06/15/05
+Henar Valdivieso.
+Reported 2005-06-15

 #### Aug 29 2008 Chromosome 1 cosmid c27D7 misassembly causing duplication of SPAC27D7.09c (SPAC27D7.10c)